Skip to content

 Permutation problem

 The permutation problem is a typical application of the backtracking algorithm.
-It is defined as finding all possible arrangements of elements from a given set (such as an array or string).
+It involves finding all possible arrangements (permutations) of elements from a given set, such as an array or a string.

-The table below lists several example data, including the input arrays and their corresponding permutations.
+The table below shows several examples, including input arrays and their corresponding permutations.

 Table Permutation examples